What You Need to Know

 Frequently Asked Questions

-Students may contact the Student COVID-19 Care unit, better known as the Warriors Take Care Team.
+Students may contact the Warriors Take Care Team in Student Affairs.
 The Warriors Take Care Team is responsible for administering student COVID-19-related communications, vaccination self-certifications, exemption processes, testing and tracking and student care management.
 For questions, you may contact the Warriors Take Care Team by email at email@example.com or by phone at (209) 667-3132.

 Warriors Take Care is a team of students who share information, resources and answer questions related to COVID-19 with their peers.
 Team members engage the campus community in encouraging healthy behaviors, including physical distancing and wearing face coverings.